-During fiscal 2020, the Board held four meetings (not including committee meetings).
-Each director nominated for re-election at the Annual Meeting attended at least seventy-five percent (75%) of the aggregate of the total number of meetings held by the Board and the total number of meetings held by all committees of the Board on which he or she served during fiscal 2020.
+During fiscal 2021, the Board held four meetings (not including committee meetings).
+Each director nominated for re-election at the Annual Meeting attended one hundred percent (100%) of the aggregate of the total number of meetings held by the Board and the total number of meetings held by all committees of the Board on which he or she served during fiscal 2021.
 The company's executive committee also attends each regularly-scheduled Board meeting, as the Board believes that this direct exposure facilitates the deepest understanding and alignment of the firm's strategy and also permits the Board to directly evaluate the performance of each executive committee member.
-It is the policy of the Board that all directors attend the annual shareholder meeting.
-All of our directors then in office attended the February 2020 annual meeting.
-In addition to formal meetings, the Board met informally on first a weekly, then a monthly, basis for much of fiscal 2020 to receive updates from the CEO, CFO, Chief Human Resources Officer, General Counsel and other members of executive management regarding the company's response to the COVID-19 pandemic and its strategic, financial and employee health and safety implications, as well as social unrest and other general strategic matters.
+It is the policy of the Board that all directors attend the annual meeting of shareholders.
+All of our directors then in office attended the February 2021 annual meeting of shareholders.
+In addition to formal meetings, the Board met informally during fiscal 2021 to receive updates from the CEO, CFO, Chief Human Resources Officer, General Counsel and other members of executive management regarding the company's response to the COVID-19 pandemic and its strategic, financial and employee health and safety implications, as well as other general strategic matters.